Longhorn beetle

 The longhorn beetles (Cerambycidae), also known as long-horned or longicorns (whose larvae are often referred to as roundheaded borers), are a large family of beetles, with over 35,000 species described.

 Most species are characterized by antennae as long as or longer than the beetle's body.
 A few species have short antennae (e.g., Neandra brunnea), making them difficult to distinguish from related families such as Chrysomelidae.
-"Cerambycidae" comes from a Greek mythological figure: after an argument with nymphs, the shepherd Cerambus is transformed into a large beetle with horns.
+"Cerambycidae" comes from a Greek mythological figure; after an argument with nymphs, the shepherd Cerambus is transformed into a large beetle with horns.

 Longhorn beetles are found on all continents except Antarctica.

 Description

 Other than the typical long antennal length, the most consistently distinctive feature of adults of this family is that the antennal sockets are located on low tubercles on the face; other beetles with long antennae lack these tubercles, and cerambycids with short antennae still possess them.
 They otherwise vary greatly in size, shape, sculpture, and coloration.
-A number of species mimic ants, bees, and wasps, though a majority of species are cryptically colored.
+A number of species mimic ants, bees, and wasps, though most species are cryptically colored.
 The titan beetle (Titanus giganteus) from northeastern South America is often considered the largest insect (though not the heaviest, and not the longest including legs), with a maximum known body length of just over 16.7 cm.

-Larvae are 0.5-22 cm long, elongate in shape and lightly sclerotised.
+Larvae are 0.5-22 cm long, elongated in shape and lightly sclerotised.
 The prothorax is often enlarged and the sides of the body have lateral swellings (ampullae).
 The head is usually retracted into the prothorax and bears well-sclerotised mouthparts.
 Larval legs range from moderately developed to absent.
 The spiracles are always annular.

-The larva of the fig-tree borer, Phryneta spinator, has the shape typical of larvae of Cerambycidae, straight and legless, termed apodous eruciform, but on some of its segments it has swellings that aid in locomotion, especially in the tunnels it chews through wood.
+The larva of the fig-tree borer, Phryneta spinator, has the shape typical of larvae of Cerambycidae, straight and legless, termed apodous eruciform, but on some of its segments, it has swellings that aid in locomotion, especially in the tunnels it chews through wood.